Monterey Bay, California

 A “Ready, Willing & Able” (RWA) letter verifies that a bank or financial institution is prepared and will be able to proceed on behalf of a client for a specified financial transaction.
 For In3’s funding purposes, the transaction is usually a completion guarantee brought forward by the project developer or a sponsor from a bank for one or more identified projects to be financed through our partners.

-An RWA letter will state (per our recommended templates — here is the template for a BG/SbLC) that the sending bank will follow through for their customer per establish banking rules and send the pre-approved guarantee instrument when the time comes.
+An RWA letter will state (per our recommended templates — here is the template for a BG/SbLC) that the sending bank will follow through for their customer or the guarantee’s “sponsor” per establish banking rules and send the pre-approved guarantee instrument when the time comes.
 When is that time likely to be?
-Assuming all goes well (statements made to In3 are accurate, per due diligence), the RWA letter expresses the intention by the bank of sending the guarantee instrument bank-to-bank after completion of our due diligence, once all contracts have been negotiated, agreed, signed and countersigned.
-The signed instrument moves (hardcopy sent via courier) as the last step to reach financial closing.
+Assuming all goes well (statements made to In3 are accurate, per due diligence), the RWA letter expresses the intention by the bank of sending the guarantee instrument bank-to-bank once all contracts have been negotiated, agreed, signed and notarized.
+The guarantee itself then moves via SWIFT MT799 and MT760 (hardcopy sent via courier) to become an “operative” instrument, the last step to reach financial closing.

-Why the RWA letter is so important to securing CAP funding
+Why the RWA letter can be important to securing CAP funding

-The RWA letter is on behalf of their client (usually the project developer or sponsor).
-If they are reluctant, and you’ve explained all this to the sending bank, but they still hesitate, keep digging for root cause.
-Depending on their objection(s), there are likely solutions available.
+The RWA letter is on behalf of the bank’s client (usually the project developer or sponsor).
+If the banker is still reluctant, once you’ve explained all this to the sending bank, ask what concerns them, and see if you and the banker can identify the root cause of their hesitation?
+What would help?
+Depending on their objection(s), there are often solutions available.

 There are several ways of satisfying this understandable need for mutual KYC (know your customer).
 Normally, just prior to sending the guarantee instrument, there is a mutual safety check via a SWIFT “advisory” (text only) message called MT799 or MT199 that the issuing bank provides, which signals that the instrument (via MT760) will follow.
+It also serves to ask the funding bank if they are on board to fund the project in full.
 Our partner’s funding bank responds to this MT799/199 SWIFT committing to having adequate “clear and clean” capital capacity to fully fund the project(s) per the commercial agreements.
 More on these mutual protections here.

 Thus, an RWA letter is stating the bank’s intention and capability to do their part with providing the referenced guarantee instrument (issuing a Bank Guarantee / Standby Letter of Credit, endorsing via bank “Aval” a commercial Promissory Note, or confirming a Sovereign Guarantee) when asked to do so.
 But again, the bank’s part in the guarantee instrument is contingent upon the parties to first agree that the funding has been arranged per mutually-acceptable terms and conditions.
 There is nothing directly binding, irrevocable or “material” at the time of the RWA letter issuance.
 No money should change hands at that point.